The other pages are:

 - The Dragon: To the Master, initially.

-- The Dreaded: His fellow Order members such as Darla were very scared of him and the Master respected his strength.
+- The Dreaded: His fellow Order members such as Darla were very scared of him and the Master respected his strength, claiming only a slayer could survive a fight with him.

 - Drunk on the Dark Side: After he becomes the Master's vessel and starts feeding, he becomes a great deal more hammy.